kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/05_Install_Kubernetes/README.md

 kubectl: Correctly Configured: pointing to minikube-vm at 192.168.99.100
 ```

-Here it says that minikube has also configured kubectl, to check if that's really the case, run:
+Here it says that minikube has also configured kubectl, that's done by making change's to kubectl's config file which by default is located at `~/.kube/config`.
+To check if that's really the case, we run the following to get info about what cluster kubectl is currently pointing to:

 ```bash
 $ kubectl cluster-info